Infant Massage with Randi Nowicki Tomlinson

-The Infant Massage Course instructed by Randi Nowicki is based on her training through the International Association of Infant Massage (IAIM) and her experience as a Registered Massage Therapist.
+This infant massage course is based on my training through the International Association of Infant Massage (IAIM) and over ten years of experience as a registered massage therapist.

 What to Expect

-- Positive nurturing touch and eye contact between parent and baby during massage promotes bonding and non-verbal communication.
+- Infant massage teaches positive nurturing touch and encourages eye contact between parent and baby which promotes bonding and non-verbal communication.
 Infant massage can also help foster families or adoptive parents to begin forming strong bonds with their little ones.

-- Infant massage is a wonderful way for working parents to spend one-on-one time with baby and can be incorporated into your daily or weekly routine.
-It is also an effective way for fathers to bond with their little one if they are unsure how else to do so.
+- Infant massage is a wonderful way for working parents to set aside one-on-one time with baby and can be incorporated into your daily or weekly routine.
+It is also an effective way for fathers to bond with their little ones early on.

-- Massage before bed can relieve muscle tension and discomfort, helping baby to relax and promoting better sleep.
+- Massage before bed can relieve muscle tension and discomfort, helping to relax baby and promote better sleep.

 - Much like in adults, infant massage stimulates the digestive, circulatory and immune systems.
 Because of these effects on the body, infant massage can promote healthy digestion and relief of various ailments such as gas, colic and growing pain.